weitaoren/weitaoren.github.io/_pages/about.md

   - /about.html
 ---

-I received my Ph.D. in **Management Science and Engineering (Operations Management)** at **Shanghai Jiao Tong University, Antai College of Economics and Management**, advised by **[Prof. Fangruo Chen](https://www.acem.sjtu.edu.cn/faculty/chenfangruo.html#container?54)**, Dean and Guangqi Chair Professor at Antai College.
+I received my Ph.D. in **Management Science and Engineering (Operations Management)** from **Antai College of Economics and Management, Shanghai Jiao Tong University**, advised by **[Prof. Fangruo Chen](https://www.acem.sjtu.edu.cn/faculty/chenfangruo.html#container?54)**, Dean and Guangqi Chair Professor at Antai College.

 My research lies at the **Operations–Marketing interface**, with a focus on **return policy design**, **consumer information search**, and **mechanism design** in **online retailing**.
 I develop analytical models to examine how firms and platforms design pricing, return, and insurance mechanisms under consumer heterogeneity and product fit uncertainty.